Upturn unsubscribed user

 overview logo History and Background

-Regeneron Pharmaceuticals, Inc. was founded in 1988 by Leonard Schleifer and George Yancopoulos.
-Initially focused on nerve regeneration, it has evolved into a leading biopharmaceutical company discovering, developing, manufacturing, and commercializing medicines for serious diseases.
+Regeneron Pharmaceuticals Inc. was founded in 1988 by Leonard Schleifer.
+Initially focused on neurotrophic factors, it evolved into a major biopharmaceutical company discovering, developing, and commercializing medicines for serious diseases.

 business area logo Core Business Areas